nora-elfatih/alx-system_engineering-devops/README.md

-#!bin/bash.<br>  this repisotry for alx se shell basics task
+this file for alx se shell task